Onaga08/Web-Data-Connector/README.md

   <li>Make necessary changes with respect to API Endpoint, Schema, etc.</li>
   <li>Create another repo on your github profile and use pages to deploy. </li>
   <li>Use the url in tableau's Web Data Connector Server option.</li>
-  <li>Use the url in tableau's Web Data Connector Server option.</li>
 </ul>

 ## License